redac/chatbot-admin-app/README.md

-## Chatbot App
+# Chatbot Administration App

-This is a chatbot management web app, it allows users to:
+This is a chatbot administration web app, it allows users to:

 - CRUD(Create, Read, Update, Delete) rivescript chatbots.
 - Allow the user to choose an interface to communicate with the said bots.